Food5 min read

 1. Pizzeria Uno

-The birthplace of deep dish pizza, Pizzeria Uno maintains its original location in River North.
-Their classic deep dish features a buttery crust, layers of mozzarella, and a chunky tomato sauce on top.
+• Why Visit: The birthplace of deep dish pizza, Pizzeria Uno maintains its original location.
+Their classic features a buttery crust, layers of mozzarella, and a chunky tomato sauce on top.

-A family-owned institution since 1971, Lou Malnati's is known for their "buttercrust" and signature sausage.
-Their locations throughout the city make it a convenient choice for visitors.
+• Why Visit: A family-owned institution since 1971, Lou Malnati's is known for their famous "buttercrust" and signature sausage patty.
+Their locations throughout the city make it a convenient choice.

-Famous for their stuffed deep dish pizza, Giordano's takes the concept to another level with an extra layer of dough on top.
-Their cheese blend is particularly noteworthy.
+• Why Visit: Famous for their stuffed deep dish pizza, Giordano's takes the concept to another level with an extra layer of dough on top filled with even more cheese.

 Modern Takes on Deep Dish

-While the classics remain popular, several newer pizzerias are putting their own spin on deep dish.
-Places like Art of Pizza and My Pi Pizza offer unique variations worth trying.
+While the classics remain popular, several newer pizzerias are putting their own spin on deep dish, experimenting with different crusts, cheeses, and toppings.
+Places like Art of Pizza and My Pi Pizza offer unique variations worth trying if you want something beyond the traditional.

 Conclusion